Book Appointment Now

 What is Gum Disease?

-When it comes to dentistry, so much is made about maintaining healthy teeth, but at Specialty Dental Care, we constantly preach the importance of keeping the gums healthy, too.
-Periodontal disease, or gum disease, is something that affects nearly half of American adults, and in patients over 65 years old, some sort of mild, moderate or severe periodontal disease can be found in over 70 percent of patients.
+In dentistry, so much is made about maintaining healthy teeth, but at Specialty Dental Care, we constantly preach the importance of keeping the gums healthy.
+Periodontal disease, or gum disease, is something that affects nearly half of American adults, and in patients over 65 years old, some sort of mild, moderate, or severe periodontal disease can be found in over 70 percent of patients.
 In other words, taking care of your gums is important and the first step in doing that is knowing what gum disease is and what causes it.

 Symptoms of Gum Disease